yanfeng17/xiaozhi-esphome/README.md

 ### Step-by-step Installation:

 1. **Connect your device** to your computer via USB.
 Open [ESPHome Web](https://web.esphome.io), click “**+ NEW DEVICE**”, and follow the prompts to set it up and connect it to Wi-Fi.
-2. In ESPHome, **take over the newly discovered device**, edit the configuration, but keep the original device `name`.
-You can customize the `friendly_name` as desired.
+2. In ESPHome, **take over the newly discovered device**, edit the configuration, paste in thie code for your device but keep the original device `name`.
+(You can customize the `friendly_name` as desired.)
 3. **Save and install** the configuration **wirelessly**.
 Wait for it to reboot and begin running your code.
 4. Once it’s online, go to **Home Assistant > Devices**, and **accept the new device**.
 This will start the voice assistant setup process.